Observations From Carter Crabtree

 I had to see this in person.
 Schroeder’s assistant led me into the area.

 We had only traveled a few steps when a strong feeling of ‘prehistoric times’ came over me.
-We were in a fairly heavily wooded area pot-marked with various sinkholes, some of them very large.
-The water they contained had a mighty fine layer of green pond scum adorning the surfaces.
+We were in a fairly heavily wooded area pot-marked with other, various sinkholes, some of them quite large.
+The water they contained had a terrific layer of green pond scum adorning the surfaces.
 Yum.

 After about 15 or so minutes of walking, there is was.
 The Blue Sink.
 It was much larger than I had imagined.